 We plan to review travel policy for Senior Managers and Board members and revise this in line with our sustainability strategy.

-We aim to create a carbon travel budget for each team in the Society and work with a travel partner to offset international travel.
+We aim to create a carbon travel budget for each team in the Society.

 Due to the age of our buildings we’re unable to generate our own power; instead, we will state and implement energy reduction targets and continue to invest in more efficient hardware.